Thank you for visiting!

 Sometimes families get stuck in patterns that are not helpful.
 We may respond to members of our family automatically, without even thinking about how or why.

 I provide therapy for families to help them get “unstuck.”
 We work together to become aware of these patterns and the roles that different members play in keeping them alive, so that each person can change their behavior and learn new ways to respond to one another.

 Michelle uses an approach based on family systems theory, viewing families as one entity or unit where each member is interdependent and connected emotionally to one another.

 If you’re interested in therapy for your family, please contact me by clicking this link or the “contact” tab above.

 If you’d like to discuss what services may best for you, your child, or family, please contact me by clicking this link, or the contact tab above.

-I am a fully licensed clinical social worker and child and family therapist.
+I am a fully licensed clinical social worker and a child and family therapist.
 I received my Master of Social Work (MSW) degree from the University of Michigan School of Social Work in 1996.
 She has worked with children, families, and people with disabilities for over twenty years.